Trump says he'll deliver State of Union on Tuesday, despite Pelosi's request

 The move is the latest in a game of political brinkmanship between Trump and the House speaker as they remain locked in an increasingly personal standoff over Trump's demand for border wall funding that has forced a partial government shutdown that is now in its second month.

-The maneuvering began last week when Pelosi sent a letter to Trump suggesting that he either deliver the speech in writing or postpone it until after the partial government shutdown is resolved, citing security concerns.
+The maneuvering began last week when Pelosi sent a letter to Trump suggesting that he either deliver the speech in writing or postpone it.
 But the White House maintained Pelosi never formally rescinded her invitation, and is, in essence, calling her bluff.

 House Minority Leader Kevin McCarthy, a Republican, previously said the address should be "in the House chamber as we have always done.
 This is not the time to play politics."

-But at the same time, the White House is continuing to work on contingency plans to give Trump a backup in case the joint-session plans fall through.
+Trump emphasized in his Wednesday letter that the address would happen in the House chamber, but earlier in the day, the White House was continuing to work on contingency plans to give Trump a backup in case the joint-session plans fall through.
 The president cannot speak in front of a joint session of Congress without both chambers' explicit permission.
 A resolution needs to be agreed to by both chambers specifying the date and time for receiving an address from the president.

+It wasn't immediately clear if Pelosi and House Democrats would approve of hosting the State of the Union in the House chamber.

 Officials have been considering a list of potential alternative venues, including a rally-style event, an Oval office address— as Pelosi previously suggested — a speech before the Senate chamber, and even a return visit to the U.S.-Mexico border as Trump is expected to continue to hammer the need for a barrier, according to two others familiar with the discussions.